MCHS-Robotics/virtual_robot/README.md

+**Notice:** This repository is a clone of https://github.com/Beta8397/virtual_robot for the 2020-2021 FTC season

 # A 2D simulator to help beginning Java programmers learn to program for FTC Robotics.

     New: Programming Board configuration to serve as a companion to the book "Learn Java For FTC", by Alan Smith.